 A high clearance vehicle is needed to access Williams Ranch, and travelers must check out a gate key at Pine Springs Visitor Center to traverse this rugged road for 15.6 miles.
 The ranch house backs up to Bone Canyon.

-This old ranch on the edge of the Guadalupe Mountains is surrounded by 6 springs, a virtual oasis in the desert.
-The ranch headquarters building houses the Frijole Ranch Historic Museum, telling the human story of the region from Native Americans to the formation of the national park.
+This old ranch on the edge of the Guadalupe Mountains is surrounded by six springs, a virtual oasis in the desert.
+The ranch headquarters building is home to the Frijole Ranch Historic Museum, telling the human story of the region from Native Americans to the formation of the national park.

 Salt Basin Dunes